 There are two types of buttermilk.
-Traditional buttermilk is a thin, cloudy, slightly tart but buttery-tasting liquid that is left after cream is churned to make butter.
+Traditional buttermilk is a thin, cloudy, slightly tart but buttery-tasting liquid that's left after cream is churned to make butter.
 These days, however, it is more commonly sold as a thick liquid produced commercially by adding an acidifying bacteria – and sometimes flavouring and thickening agents – to milk.
 This commercial product can be thought of as a gentler, thinner yogurt, with any buttery flavour likely added.

 Buttermilk is traditionally a drink, but is more often used in baking now.
 When used with baking soda, it reacts to form carbon dioxide, thus helping mixtures such as soda bread, rolls, scones and waffles to rise.

 Traditional buttermilk is rarely available.
 Commercially-produced buttermilk is often stocked in larger branches of most supermarkets.
+You can make your own by adding a squeeze of lemon juice to whole milk, and letting it stand for a few minutes to thicken.

 Choose the best